anyscale/templates/templates/intro-services/README.md

 1. Update the `HOST` to the service endpoint.
 2. Add the authorization token as a header in the HTTP request.

-Find the `HOST` and authorization token values in one of two ways:
+Find the `HOST` and authorization token values in:
-- Run `serve deploy`
+- The output of `serve deploy`
-- Click the **Query** button on the service page
+- On the service page by clicking on the **Query**

-For example, to find the values with `serve deploy`, look for the following output:
+For example, look for the following in the `serve deploy` output:

 ```bash
 (anyscale +4.0s) You can query the service endpoint using the curl request below:
 (anyscale +4.0s) curl -H 'Authorization: Bearer 26hTWi2kZwEz0Tdi1_CKRep4NLXbuuaSTDb3WMXK9DM' https://stable_diffusion_app-4rq8m.cld-ltw6mi8dxaebc3yf.s.anyscaleuserdata-staging.com
 ```

-For the previous output:
+In the previous output:
 - The service endpoint value is: `https://stable_diffusion_app-4rq8m.cld-ltw6mi8dxaebc3yf.s.anyscaleuserdata-staging.com`.
 - The authorization token value is: `26hTWi2kZwEz0Tdi1_CKRep4NLXbuuaSTDb3WMXK9DM`.